SDWebImage/SDWebImageWebPCoder/README.md

 ## License

-SDImageWebPCoder is available under the MIT license.
-See [the LICENSE file](https://github.com/SDWebImage/SDImageWebPCoder/blob/master/LICENSE) for more info.
+SDWebImageWebPCoder is available under the MIT license.
+See [the LICENSE file](https://github.com/SDWebImage/SDWebImageWebPCoder/blob/master/LICENSE) for more info.